artkonekt/purestrap/docs/folders.md

 `_base.sass` is the file for that.

 `_variables.sass` is the source of common customizations, like colors, fonts, margins, etc to be consistent across modules thus through the entire site.
+It actually glues several configuration files

 #### The `states` folder